Basil H. Losten: Priesthood

 On June 10, 1957, Losten was ordained to the priesthood by Bishop Constantine Bohachevsky.
 His first assignment included work as chancery secretary for the Philadelphia Archdiocese as well as working in several Philadelphia parishes.
 In 1962, he was named personal secretary to Archbishop-Metropolitan Ambrose Senyshyn.
 This position led him to various posts within the eparchy, including comptroller and consultor, president of Ascension Manor (a senior citizens complex—a project he initiated), director of the Archdiocesan Insurance Commission, and a member of the Archdiocesan Building Commission.

 In 1968, Pope Paul VI raised him to the rank of papal chamberlain.
 He was nominated to the episcopacy on March 23, 1971, and was consecrated on May 25, 1971.
 He was named auxiliary to the Ukrainian Archdiocese of Philadelphia and in 1976, during Senyshyn’s failing health, Pope Paul VI appointed Losten apostolic administrator in charge of diocesan affairs.
 In September 1977, Losten was named Bishop of Stamford, succeeding Joseph M. Schmondiuk.
 The diocese comprises New York State and all of the New England states.
 He retired on January 3, 2006, and was succeeded by Paul Chomnycky.

+Losten died after a short illness at a hospital in Stamford, Connecticut, in the early hours of September 15, 2024.
+He was 94.